TnLCommunity/corndogs/README.md

 Inspired by Celery and Sidekick, but meant to be language and UI agnostic.

 ## Status
-Building a workflow.
-We are pre-alpha and not to be used for anything.
-Don't look at me, I'm hideous!

-We are a deploy-first, CI/CD oriented project, and thus are working on deployment before feature work.
+We are alpha and not used in production, but ready to support people who want to!

 ### But why `Corndogs`?